bueler/stokes-extrude/README.md

     u, p = se.solve(par=params)
     se.savesolution('result.pvd')

-This creates a 10 x 4 2D mesh of quadrilaterals, with P2 x P1 stable elements, over a unit square.
+This code is in `examples/basic.py`.
+It creates a 10 x 4 2D mesh of quadrilaterals, with P2 x P1 stable elements, over a unit square.
 The Stokes problem is linear, with constant viscosity one.
 The base has zero Dirichlet (u=0) conditions but otherwise the sides are stress free.
 The body force pushes rightward and downward.
 One might regard this as a model of a viscous block glued to a 45 degree slope.

 ## first run

-The above code is in `examples/basic.py`.
 Remember to activate the Firedrake venv before running.
 View the output result with [Paraview](https://www.paraview.org/).

     $ source firedrake/bin/activate
     $ cd examples/